Reactive-Network/reactive-smart-contract-demos/src/demos/erc20-turnovers/README.md

 * `REACTIVE_PRIVATE_KEY` — Private key for signing transactions on the Reactive Network.
 * `DESTINATION_CALLBACK_PROXY_ADDR` — The service address on the destination chain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#callback-proxy-address)).

+> ℹ️ **Reactive Faucet on Sepolia**
-**Faucet**: To receive testnet REACT, send SepETH to the Reactive faucet contract on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
-The factor is 1/5, meaning you get 5 REACT for 1 SepETH sent.
+> To receive testnet REACT, send SepETH to the Reactive faucet contract on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
+The factor is 1/5, meaning you get 5 REACT for every 1 SepETH sent.

 > ⚠️ **Broadcast Error**
 > If you see the following message: `error: unexpected argument '--broadcast' found`, it means your Foundry version (or local setup) does not support the `--broadcast` flag for `forge create`.
 Simply remove `--broadcast` from your command and re-run it.